In photography, focal length is the distance in mm between the sensor and the point at which light rays converge to form an image.

 Many photographers are searching for a telephoto lens that is at a fair price, especially if they want to take pictures of wildlife.
-There are also many photographers who already own one of these lenses and want to extend the capabilities of their equipment.
+Many photographers already own one of these lenses and want to extend the capabilities of their equipment.

-Here is some information about how far does a 600 mm lens zoom?Description:The telephoto lens is often used for wildlife photography and sports photography.
-With this type of lens the photographer can capture images that have an impact on the viewer, giving the viewer a feeling like they are part of it.
+With this type of lens, the photographer can capture images that impact the viewer, giving the viewer a feeling like they are part of it.

-Telescope lenses were quite expensive and heavy, but by the 1960s the cost was reduced to make them affordable for amateur photographers.
-Today we have many different types of telephoto lenses available for any budget.
+Telescope lenses were quite expensive and heavy, but by the 1960s, the cost went down to make them affordable for amateur photographers.
+Today, we have many types of telephoto lenses available for any budget.

-The Canon EF 600mm f/4L IS II USM Lens is one very good example of what today’s photographer has to work with when using a lens that gives you 600mm worth of zoom capability.
-This particular lens weighs 2 pounds 11 ounces and measures 10 inches long making it easy.
+The Canon EF 600mm f/4L IS II USM Lens is an excellent example of what today’s photographer has to work with when using a lens that gives you 600mm worth of zoom capability.
+This lens weighs 2 pounds 11 ounces and measures 10 inches long, making it easy to use.